magnuskokk/grpc-tools/README.md

-# GRPC tools
+# Development environment and tools for full-stack gRPC service generation.

-Tools for full-stack gRPC service generation.
-This project aims to set up an opinionated environment for proto web development, explore the possibilities of generating full-stack systems and minimize actual code writing.
+This project aims to set up an opinionated environment for protobuf based web development, mainly to generate and prototype full-stack monitoring and control panel systems for abstract devices.
+Final goal would be to generate disk images of docker swarm mode Raspberry Pi cluster nodes.

 ## Required packages for development
 * `direnv`
 * `docker-compose`

 ## Setup the development environment
-Do not open any IDE-s yet.
-Let's first create a local development environment something akin to virtualenv for python.

-* Install direnv from your package manager and setup direnv shell hook for the terminal you're using (bash, zsh, etc...): https://github.com/direnv/direnv.
+* Install `direnv` from your package manager and set up the shell hook for the terminal emulator you're using (bash, zsh, etc...): https://github.com/direnv/direnv.
-* `$ direnv allow .` to setup a local environment based on .envrc.
+* `$ direnv allow .` to load local environment variables from .envrc.
-* `$ ./setup.sh` to build and install dev dependencies.
+* `$ ./setup.sh` to build and install the dev environment.

-### VSCode
-direnv extension: https://marketplace.visualstudio.com/items?itemName=Rubymaniac.vscode-direnv.
-This allows installing all tools to .direnv directory.
+## Project layout
+It is possible to run commands through the root `tusk.yml` file using docker or locally by manually using `app/tusk.yml` if you have a local go installation.

+All proto services are defined in `./idl/{servicename}/{servicename}{version}`.
+The generated go package for each service is `app/idl/{servicename}/{servicename}{version}`.
+A Typescript client is also generated into `./frontend/generated` and swagger doc jsons into `./swagger`

+Now that you have the environment loaded, you can run some commands.

 ## List all commands
 * `$ tusk`